Skip to main content

 Cost of Living in St. Petersburg & Pinellas County

 St. Petersburg and surrounding Pinellas County offer a moderate cost of living compared to other popular Florida retirement destinations like Naples or Palm Beach.
-Housing is the biggest variable — homes on St. Pete Beach or in a condo downtown St. Petersburg are pricier, while Largo, Pinellas Park, and Seminole offer great value.
+Housing is the biggest variable — homes on St. Pete Beach or downtown St. Petersburg are pricier, while Largo, Pinellas Park, and Seminole offer great value.

 • Median home price: ~$350,000-$400,000